neuroscout/pyNS/docs/source/querying.rst

 ------------------------------------------

 You can easily convert any query result to a pandas DataFrame.
 Simply pass the argument ``output_type='df'`` to the query.
-This is particularly useful for `PredictorEvents`, as the are naturally represented as a pandas DataFrame`.
+This is particularly useful for `PredictorEvents`, as the are naturally represented as a pandas DataFrame.

 ::